 Finally, they will also be quite capable of having some of you table food, but you also need to be careful with what you give them in this instance.

-Fish, lean meat, some pasta, rice and vegetables will be absolutely fine, but it should not become an integral part of their diet.
+Fish, lean meat, some pasta, rice, and vegetables will be fine, but it should not become an integral part of their diet.

-Once again, it all fits in with the need for them to get the correct nutrients, and you just cannot be sure that table food is able to provide them with everything that they need.
+Once again, it all fits in with the need for them to get the correct nutrients, and you just cannot be sure that table food can provide them with everything that they need.